Dismalitie/Shell-Projects/README.md

+## NOTE: ShellAPI is in beta and has not been fully finished; if you have any problems, please report them in the issues tab

 ## Requirements:
 1: Lua v5.3 minimum runtime added to your path environment variables

 2: Windows 10 / 11

+3: Access to the command prompt

 ## Instructions:
 1: Download the .zip file